 - You can even download 'Specialty Cycles' from your phone app, which is useful if you want even more customizable cycles and options that those that come standard on your machine.

 - If you need to clean your filter, the Whirlpool app will alert you.
 You can even find troubleshooting and support information that can help extend the lifetime of your machine.
 And if your dishwasher is in need of service, Whirlpool can automatically send information to its service database and help you set up an appointment for maintenance.

-- Amazon Replenishment will automatically order detergent refills when it needs them as you focus on the other tasks you have to finish.
+- Amazon Replenishment will automatically order detergent refills when it needs them.

 - Whirlpool models with smart features also boast integration with Alexa Assistant, Google Home and Nest.

-WDT730PAHZ Listed at $599, this dishwasher offers all of Whirlpool’s standard features.
+- WDT730PAHZ Listed at $599 during promotions, this dishwasher offers all of Whirlpool’s standard features.
 While its 51dB noise rating is not considered quiet and the plastic tub certainly isn’t as luxurious as the stainless steel, it does feature the Fan Dry option and an effective heating element.
 The smooth front surface is made from fingerprint resistant stainless steel.

-Overall, if you’re willing to spend over $500, you’re sure to get a fairly reliable Whirlpool dishwasher for you and your home.
+Overall, if you’re willing to spend over $500, you’re sure to get a fairly reliable Whirlpool dishwasher.